intershop/intershop-pwa/docs/guides/testing-jest.md

 ### Avoid Global Variables

-Tests should define Variables only in the scope where they are needed.
+Tests should define variables only in the scope where they are needed.
-Do not define Variables before `describe` or respective `it` methods.
+Do not define variables before `describe` or respective `it` methods.

 ### Avoid Code Duplication in Tests

 This increases readability of test cases.

 - Common initialization code of constants or sub-elements should be located in `beforeEach` methods.
-- When using `TestBed` you can handle injection to variables in a separate `beforeEach` method.
+- When using `TestBed`, you can handle injection to variables in a separate `beforeEach` method.

 :warning: